 A baseball hitter relies more on pitch information during the first third of ball flight than the final third.
 Nothing new there as coaches have been teaching pitch recognition that way for years.

 But sometimes a well-designed academic study comes along to confirm what may be obvious.
-That’s exactly what a group of Japanese sports scientists did earlier this year when they incorporated occlusion glasses, a pitching machine and a group of college baseball players.
+That’s exactly what a group of Japanese sports scientists did when they incorporated occlusion glasses, a pitching machine and a group of college baseball players.

 “Previous studies on elite batters have reported their superb ability to use the early part of the ball trajectory to successfully hit the ball,” wrote the researchers in a paper published in PLOS ONE.
 “Moreover, it seems that it would be difficult to correct the trajectory of a moving bat once the bat head has reached a certain speed.
 Therefore, we hypothesized that a longer visible time improves the hitting accuracy except visual information about the 150-ms period before ball-bat contact, because this is approximately the time required to react to a visual stimulus.”